oroinc/documentation/book/localization.rst

         phone_prefix: '7'
         default_locale: ru

-File contains most basic information for countries ("US" and "RU" are country codes).
-Each country configuration has information about country currency, phone prefix and default country locale (f.e. locale is used to define appropriate name format by country for specific address).
+This file contains the most basic information for countries ("US" and "RU" are country codes).
+Each country configuration has information about that country’s currency, phone prefix and default country locale (e.g. the locale is used to define the appropriate name format by country for specific address).

 Resources/config/oro/currency_data.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~